James Comey Says FBI Russia Probe May Reach Donald Trump Personally

 The integrity of the congressional probes has been under a microscope.
 After House Intelligence Committee Chairman was forced to recuse himself from leading the lower chamber’s investigation over allegations that he was openly carrying the White House’s water, attention shifted to the Senate panel’s probe—putting Burr, who told voters during the campaign that there was “no separation” between him and Trump, on the hot seat.

 Burr previously said he was “troubled by the timing and reasoning of Director Comey’s termination.”
-But during his opening statement, Burr did not express concern of the details contained in Comey’s testimony—instead declaring that they showed Comey and Trump had a “strained relationship.”
+But during his opening statement, Burr did not express concern about the details contained in Comey’s testimony—instead declaring that they showed Comey and Trump had a “strained relationship.”

 “The American people need to hear your side of the story,” Burr said, “just as they need to hear the president’s description of events.”

-Trump’s deputy attorney general, Rod Rosenstein, wrote a pretextual memo saying that Comey’s actions against Clinton months earlier merited his firing.
-Then Trump contradicted him to NBC’s Lester Holt, saying instead that the Russia investigation was on his mind when firing Comey.
+The firing was ostensibly sparked by Trump’s deputy attorney general, Rod Rosenstein, who wrote a pretextual memo saying that Comey’s actions against Clinton months earlier merited his departure.
+But then Trump contradicted him to NBC’s Lester Holt, saying instead that the Russia investigation was on his mind when firing Comey.
+Comey testified that he takes Trump at his word that he was fired because of the Russia investigation.

-Comey began his highly-anticipated testimony by saying that the stated rationale behind his firing “were lies, plain and simple.”
+Comey began his highly-anticipated testimony by saying that the stated rationale behind his firing “were lies, plain and simple,” adding: “The administration then chose to defame me and more importantly the FBI.”
+In the days following Comey’s termination, the White House claimed that Comey had lost the confidence of the FBI.
+That claim was refuted by Acting Director Andrew McCabe.

-He said: “I’m so sorry the FBI workforce had to hear them and I’m so sorry the American people had to hear them.”
+While Comey left it to Mueller to determine if Trump had obstructed the Russia probe, he stepped right up to the water’s edge of that conclusion in his testimony.

+“I was fired in some way to change or the endeavor was to change the way the Russia investigation was being conducted.
+That is a very big deal,” Comey said.